Laugavegur Trek – Landmannalaugur and Thorsmork

 - Well-known Mýrdalsjökull and Eyjafjallajökull glaciers

 - Nightly mountain hut accommodation

-Prices are shown in US$ per person and are subject to change based on currency fluctuations of the US$ to the Icelandic Kronur.
+Prices are “starting from” rates, shown in US$, per person based on shared accommodation.
+Final pricing is subject to change based on currency fluctuations of the US$ to the Icelandic Kronur.
 Rates are also available in CA$.
-Current prices will be quoted at the time of reservation.

 We take the regular bus at 08:00, that during the summer months drives the mountain tracks that lead to Landmannalaugar, passing by the Hekla volcano and other volcanoes in the Dómadalur area.
 Arriving in Landmannalaugar at noon, we have a lunch and then head south into the mountains.
 The trail takes us past small gorges, steaming hot springs and yellow mountain ridges.
 Arrival at Hrafntinnusker mountain hut, were we will stay the night, in the late afternoon.

 Distance: 12km (7.5 mi)/Walking time: 4-5 hrs / Ascent: 470 m (1540 ‘)